 Our recommendation for almond oil:

-Jojoba Oil: Jojoba oil is extracted from the seeds of jojoba trees.
+Jojoba oil is a natural ingredient extracted from the seeds of jojoba trees.
 The resulting product is actually not an oil, but rather a wax ester.
 Wax esters are very similar to our own oil produced by our bodies.
 Because of this, using jojoba oil can help with balancing the production of oil, because the body recognizes it as its own.
 Jojoba oil is rich in essential nutrients, vitamins E and B, and important minerals like silicon, copper, and zinc.

 Our recommendation for jojoba oil: